Why Social Services Need Smarter Systems

 Unlike older systems, its interface is designed to be user-friendly and accessible, even for staff with limited digital confidence.
 The software supports existing assessment frameworks and includes customisable templates to streamline documentation.

-While it’s not a silver bullet, tools like this reflect a growing recognition that better systems can help free up practitioner time and improve continuity of care - keeping the focus where it belongs: on children and families.
+While it’s not a silver bullet, tools like this reflect a growing recognition that better systems can help to free up practitioner time and improve continuity of care - keeping the focus where it belongs: on children and families.

 Looking Ahead